Our 2023 Classes

 Our classrooms are predominantly composite classes, designed to best suit the needs of our students.
-This year we have 6 classrooms - Prep, a Grade 1/2 class, 2 x Grade 2/3/4 classes, and 2 x Grade 5/6 classes.
+This year we have 6 classrooms - a Prep/Grade 1 class, a Grade 2 class, 2 x Grade 3/4 classes, and 2 x Grade 5/6 classes.

-Our Prep teacher this year again is Angela Stringer.
+Our Prep/Grade 1 teacher this year is Angela Stringer.

 Over the years, Angela has worked at Paynesville Primary School in a part-time capacity as the specialist teacher in Library, PE, ICT, Art and Kitchen.
 In 2020 Angela returned full-time into a classroom role, team teaching middle school with Mary Sowa, while Kate Ingram was on sick leave, then continued in Terms 3 and 4 as the Grade 3/4 Literacy and Numeracy teacher, working with small groups.
-Then last year Angela took on the role of Prep teacher and we are very lucky to have her continue this role in 2022.
+Then in 2021 and 2022 Angela took on the role of Prep teacher and we are very lucky to have her again this year as our Prep/Grade 1 teacher.

-Both of Angela's sons attended Paynesville Primary School and are now in VCE and university.
+Both of Angela's sons attended Paynesville Primary School and are now in university!
 As a family, they spend their time on the farm and capturing all the fun the Lakes have to offer.
 Angela says that Paynesville Primary School has many great programs on offer and she encourages all students to make the most of their opportunities and enjoy life to the max!

 To give you a brief run-down of what we plan to cover this term: